justingatlin-eh/Hess-2018/web/hess2018/src/components/Markdown/letter-to-shareholders.md

 ---
+path: "/letter-to-shareholders"
+linkText: "Letter to<br />Shareholders"
+layout: "home"
-title: shareholders
+title: "Letter to Shareholders"
 ---

-# Letter to Shareholders

----

 In 2017, we made significant progress in positioning our company to deliver significant value to shareholders.
 Our strategy is to grow our resource base in a capital disciplined manner, to move down the cost curve so we are resilient in a low oil price environment, and to be cash generative at a $50 per barrel Brent oil price post 2020.

-### High Graded, Focused Portfolio
+#### High Graded, Focused Portfolio

 Consistent with our strategy, we moved aggressively in 2017 to high grade and focus our portfolio by investing in our highest return assets – Guyana, which is one of the industry’s largest oil discoveries in a decade, and the Bakken, where we have more than 500,000 net acres in the core of the play – and divesting higher cost, mature assets.